matthewleach/enki-web/web/formatting-elements/button-attributes.md

 ### disabled

-`disabled` is used to forbid the user from pressing the button.
+`disabled` is used to display the button, but disable the button from being pressed by the user.
 Also, if the button is in a form, or `<fieldset>` element, which has a `disabled` attribute, then the button inherits it.

 ### name